Class 10 Topper Tips to Score Maximum Marks in English Language and Literature

 - Re-check your writing for any spelling or Grammar mistakes to avoid the deduction of marks.

 - Writing answers for such questions can become quite boring.
-So, I always switch between the type of questions to keep the momentum.
+So, I always switch between the types of questions to keep the momentum.
 But make sure you mark the questions correctly.

 Like most language subjects, English can also be a scoring subject in which all you have to do is write the right things.
 And for that you must avail reliable study material and resources.
 For subject revision before exams, I strongly recommend the EDUCART FINAL REVISION OF ALL SUBJECTS 2021.